Contact Lens Care

 Vision problems from pupil dilation can interfere with driving.
 For these reasons, it’s always advisable to have a friend or companion drive you home from your eye exam, or to take public transport where possible.

-However, if this isn’t an option, then make sure to bring a pair of sunglasses with you to help your eyes cope with the increased light sensitivity.
+However, if this isn’t an option, then make sure to bring a pair of sunglasses with you to help your eyes cope with the increased light sensitivity, and allow for time after the examination for your eyes to return to normal.

 Does eye dilation hurt?